Mc-Zen/quill/src/tequila-impl.typ

 #import "gates.typ"

-/// Info about one quantum gate.
+/// Info about one single quantum gate.
 #let gate-info(

   /// Qubit or first qubit in the case of a multi-qubit gate.